Cart 0

 So even though you might not always resonate with the lens I use or the challenges I tend to face (as an introvert), the foundations will still teach you how to design and facilitate the types of art workshops you want to see in the world.

-Bonus: you'll probably also learn a lot about those who lean toward introversion, which will ultimately make you a better teacher.
+Bonus: you'll probably also learn a lot about those who lean toward introversion, which will ultimately make you a better facilitator.

 • You'll have access to the curriculum and resources for the lifetime of the program (basically for as long as I'm running it in the future).